 Editor's note: This piece was written after an abundance of frustration at what appears to be a complete lack of understanding about our political process, something that perhaps watching the conventions might change.
 But in the meantime, if you don't have patience for this magnum opus (tee hee) that's born of personal experience in the political realm, then here's a snarky … [Read more...]

 If one more Californian tells me how “progressive” California is, I am going to scream.
 "Progressivism" is the term applied to a variety of responses to the economic and social problems that were introduced to America by industrialization.
-It began as a social movement and grew into a political one.
-Early Progressives rejected Social Darwinism, believing that the problems … [Read more...]
+It began as a social movement and grew into a political one, seen as a political science, too many people are keeping at just that, a … [Read more...]